jsondevers/overflown/reading/papers/README.md

 # Papers

-Create a table with authors, title, year, and description for each paper.

 | Author | Title | Year | Description |
 | --- | --- | --- | --- |
 | [David Mount](link) | [It's okay to be skinny, if your friends are fat](https://www.cs.umd.edu/~mount/Papers/cgc99-smpack.pdf) | 1999 | Sliding Midpoint kd-trees |